 The Côn Đảo Islands are located at the bottom part of the country.
 Separated from the mainland, tourists usually stay in the downtown area called Côn Sơn.
 This is where most hotels and accommodations are located.
 Though Côn Đảo is still a lesser-known Vietnam destination, beachside luxury resorts have already made their way here.
 It’s a sign of brighter tourism in the region.

 Côn Sơn is a quiet town with a small population.
 Colonial buildings and local shops are spread out along the town’s streets.
 They foster a simple way of life.
-There’s just the one town market and the popular 914 Pier where freshly caught fishes are delivered every morning.
+There’s just one town market and the popular 914 Pier where freshly caught fish are delivered every morning.
 This is the perfect trip for those who like a low-key, calming local experience.

 One of the best ways to explore the Côn Đảo Islands is by riding a motorbike.
 The town has well-built roads that are easy for new drivers.
 You can take your time checking out the temples and beaches scattered all over the island.